Find out when to apply, course dates, cost, entry requirements, degrees offered, class experience and more. See 'More info' for other topics.

 Module 1: March 16-24, 2017

 Our fees are highly competitive.
 While we are not able to offer scholarships, we support accepted applicants in their funding applications.
+Fees can be paid in several installments without additional charges.

 - Executive Certificate - CHF 9'600*